craigsimps/gulp-wp-toolkit/README.md

 The default configuration has all of the source files in a `develop` directory, in their respective `scss`, `js`, `images`, and `languages` subdirectories.
 For new themes, it is recommended to follow this structure, but these paths can be overridden in the config if you prefer or need to work with a different structure.

+## SASS Bulk Import

+As the toolkit uses "gulp-sass-bulk-import" this means imports such as `@import 'foldername/*';` will import all files within that folder this in in alphabetical order.

+If a file(s) need to be included first put a `@import 'foldername/_thatfile'` on the line before the wildcard import.
+Be aware this would typically be for variable, mixin / function type files or you would double up the outputted css so to avoid that and just use the single wildcard @import name these with a double underscore at the start to work around this.

 ## Overrides

 ### Updating Config